Xtrah/IT2810-P2/README.md

 ### Content and feature requirements

-#### Page elements and design

-The application consists of several page elements:

-- Title bar with theme button changing theme mode
-- Summary of the statistics with a time scope menu
-- Statistics

 #### HTML Web Storage

-We found it suitable persisting a user's theme preference, as this is something many feel strongly about.
-For this we used local storage.
-The implementation is in the form of a custom hook based on [this snippet](https://usehooks.com/useLocalStorage/).
+We found it suitable using local storage for user's theme preference, as this is something a user may want to persist after re-entering the application after closing the browser.
+The implementation was in the form of a custom hook based on [this snippet](https://usehooks.com/useLocalStorage/).
 A custom hook provides readability, and can also be reused if we were to introduce more variables to save in local storage.

 We used session storage for storing the user's selected time scope of GitLab statistics.
 The code and functionality was very similar to the aforementioned hook, so much of the code could be reused.
 Storing the setting in session storage made sure that the selected time scope in the dropdown menu stays selected when the user refreshes the page for the duration of the session.
-Without session storage the time scope would reset to the default every time the page loads.

 #### Presenting GitLab data parameterized